hlerda1/mcga-parcial-1/README.md

 The functions will be available through api-rest calls that will be able to read, add, modify or delete data from the database.

-Node.JS development
+Node.JS development.
-Connection and web infraestructure using Express.JS Databse system through MongoDB Atlas
+Connection and web infraestructure using Express.JS.
+Databse system through MongoDB Atlas.